 In older buildings especially, heating and air conditioning costs can be high.
 Consider what it’s going to take to keep the building comfortable for customers and staff year-round.

 Furniture, fixtures, and equipment (FF&E) have price tags too.
 These are all things that retailers need to open for business.
 And depending on your existing operation, you may or may not have invested in any of them yet.
+(Note: some equipment can be deducted from taxes with the section 179 deduction)

 For retailers that are doing pop-up sales and direct-to-consumer deliveries/pick-ups and have minimal equipment, furnishing a space is a sizable upfront cost.
 These tangible items don’t have to be bought all at once.
 But they need to be budgeted for.